What to Expect When Starting Treatment for OCD

 Starting OCD treatment for the first time can be scary.
-You may be wondering “Do I have to lie on a couch and talk about myself for an hour?”, “What if my thoughts are so crazy that the therapist has never heard anything like this before?” ,” I can really improve?”
+You might wonder “Do I have to lie on a couch and talk about myself for an hour?” or “What if my thoughts are so crazy that the therapist has never heard anything like this before?” or “Can I really improve?”

-So to help give you the extra push you may need to feel confident entering OCD treatment, here is a list of things to expect (and not expect) when you walk through our door.
-What to expect:
+To feel confident beginning OCD treatment, below is a list of things to expect when you walk through our door.

-- You will be making some adjustments to your definition of being “fixed”.
-Just as you have been unable to stop or control the thoughts that come into your mind, your therapist cannot do this either.
-However, your therapist can help you to learn to interact with these thoughts in a new way that allows you to stop being guided by fear and to choose to engage in living a life you value.
+- Neither you, nor your therapist, can stop or control the thoughts that enter your mind.
+You will be making some adjustments to your definition of being “fixed”.
+What your therapist can help you to learn is to interact with these thoughts in a new way.
+This new way of interacting will allow you to stop being guided by fear and to choose to engage in living a life you value.

 The idea of beginning therapy can feel daunting, but you will not be alone in the process.
 Your therapist is there to help you navigate this new experience and to help you succeed in reaching your goals.
-Contact us.
+Contact us today.